kang-cao-corgi/coj/notes.md

 - [Jn5:35](https://www.blueletterbible.org/niv/jhn/5/35/s_1002035)
 - [Mal4:2-6](https://www.blueletterbible.org/niv/mal/4/2/s_929002)
-- [Mt11:12-14](https://www.blueletterbible.org/niv/mat/11/12/s_940012) Who is this Elijah
+- [Mt11:12-14](https://www.blueletterbible.org/niv/mat/11/12/s_940012) Who is this Elijah - John the baptist

 the role of a prophet is to introduce

-- If you see John as Christ -> Jesus is just a man
+- If you see John as Christ &rarr; Jesus is just a man
-- If you see John as prophet -> Jesus is Christ
+- If you see John as prophet &rarr; Jesus is Christ
-- If you see Jesus as a prophet -> must wait for the Messiah
+- If you see Jesus as a prophet &rarr; must wait for the Messiah

 #### Jesus is the light of life
 "Light of life gives perfect life, it does not kill or take like a laser."